 Since 1987, Library Card Sign-up Month has been held each September to mark the beginning of the school year.
 During the month, the American Library Association and libraries unite in a national effort to ensure every child signs-up for their own library card.

 Throughout the school year, public librarians and library staff will assist parents and caregivers with saving hundreds of dollars on educational resources and services for students.
-From free access to STEAM programs/activities, educational apps, in-person and virtual homework help, technology workshops to the expertise of librarians, a library card is one of the most cost effective back to school supplies available.
+From free access to STEAM programs/activities, educational apps, in-person and virtual homework help, technology workshops to the expertise of librarians, a library card is one of the most cost-effective back-to-school supplies available.

 How much money can you save?
 Visit our Library Value Calculator to total your savings.

-Media interested in scheduling interviews with ALA spokespersons may contact Macey Morales, deputy director, ALA Public Awareness Office, 312-280-4393, email@example.com; Steve Zalusky, communications specialist, 312-280-1546, firstname.lastname@example.org or 312-280-4020;
+Media interested in additional artwork sizes and/or scheduling interviews with ALA spokespersons may contact Macey Morales, deputy director, ALA Communications and Marketing Office, 312-280-4393, email@example.com; Steve Zalusky, communications specialist, 312-280-1546, firstname.lastname@example.org;